Purgatory Purgers

 These days, I find myself short on energy.
 It’s hard to concentrate on programming when my office is in shambles and there is no shortage of housework to be done: Painting, decorating, yard work, hauling off lots of junk left – some of it mine, but the majority belonging to my former house sitters and their extended family – all of it needs to go!

-Despite so much to do I find I have little time or energy to do much of anything after a long day of work… Mostly I just sit lay about and watch videos until I fall sleep.
+Despite so much to do I find I have little time or energy to do much of anything after a long day of work… Mostly I just lay about and watch videos until I fall sleep.

 When I sleep, I dream.
 My unsatiated creativity gives way to restless nights of dreams, urging me to return to my unfinished work.
 Somehow, distractions always seem to overtake me, and before I know it, a whole day is wasted with nothing to show for it but writers block.